 - YouTube and Brokerage of Social Transactions in the Philippines.
 I am collaborating with Professor Cheryll Soriano of De La Salle University, Philippines for this project.

 - Cultures of (Im)mobile Entanglements: Doing Research on Digital Media and Migration in Pandemic Times.
 This themed workshop is in collaboration with Dr Koen Leurs of Utretch University, Netherlands.
 The workshop is organised under the Mobilities, Diversity and Multiculturalism Stream and is funded through the Alfred Deakin Institute for Globalisation and Citizenship 2021 Collaborative Research Plan.

-- International Students, Digital Media, and Sexual Health and Well-being.
-This research project is being developed with Dr Benjamin Hanckel of Western Sydney University and Dr Natalie Hendry of RMIT, and Dr Jasbeer Mustafa Mamalipurath of Western Sydney University.
+- The Digital Lives of International Students in Australia during the COVId-19 pandemic.
+This research project is being developed with Dr Benjamin Hanckel of Western Sydney University, Dr Natalie Hendry of RMIT, and Dr Jasbeer Mustafa Mamalipurath of Western Sydney University.